Risk Assessment

 What is this Service?

-Risk Assessment is a service in IT for everything first-party related through third-party related.
+Risk Assessment is a service that applies to all types of technology from first-party related through third-party related.
 It is a process for identifying, analyzing, and prioritizing potential risks and their impact on the organization.
 This includes discussion on items from pre-procurement of a given solution/service through the end of life for the solution.

 Who Is Eligible to Use It?